-In section 2 and 3 the correction based on the NWP Ocean Calibration (NOC) residuals and the normalisation correction based on the averaged backscatter difference between the two level 1b software versions 901 and 801 are described respectively.
-Section 4 discusses the shift in geolocation between the two versions.
-Section 5 shows the data in measurement space as well as the total (NOC+normalisation) correction factors.
-In sections 6, 7 and 8 the ocean calibration results, the wind statistics, and the Maximum Likelihood Estimator (MLE) statistics are discussed, respectively.
-The conclusions and outlook are presented in section 9.
+In section 2 and 3 the correction based on the NWP Ocean Calibration (NOC) residuals and the normalisation correction based on the averaged backscatter difference between the two level 1b software versions 902 and 901 are described, respectively.
+Section 4 shows the data in measurement space as well as the total (NOC+normalisation) correction factors.
+In sections 5, 6 and 7 the ocean calibration results, the wind statistics, and the Maximum Likelihood Estimator (MLE) statistics are discussed, respectively.
+The conclusions and outlook are presented in section 8.